mfactory-osaka/ESPTimeCast/README.md

 | `save` | —- | Persist current settings to flash |
 | `restart` | -— | Reboot the device |

-> **Toggle behavior:** Sending a parameter without a value toggles it and jumps to the relevant display mode.
+> **Toggle behavior:** Parameters marked with (optional) toggle when sent without a value.
+Otherwise, they use the value you provide.
 &nbsp;

 &nbsp;